-The panel concluded that the ILOs of the bachelor's degree programme Astronomy meet the Dutch qualification framework and the international standards as indicated by the alignment with the domain-specific framework for Physics, Applied Physics and Astronomy.
-They sufficiently indicate the academic bachelor's level.
+The panel concluded that the ILOs of the bachelor's degree programme Applied Physics meet the Dutch qualification framework and the international standards.
+They sufficiently reflect the academic bachelor's level.
+The panel appreciates the strong link with the research topics and expertise of the Zernike Institute for Advanced Materials.
+The ILOs are aligned with the domain-specific reference framework for Physics, which was developed at the European level to align the Physics, Applied Physics and Astronomy programmes at an international level.